 Cajun Prairie Inspired Meadow

-Our new meadow is coming into bloom.
-Please fight the temptation
+When our new meadow is coming into bloom, please fight the temptation

 to pick a bouquet so that others can enjoy the flowers, too.